-South Carolina Department of Transportation Date Bond Executed
+South Carolina Department Date Bond Executed

+of Transportation

 BID BOND

 Principal

 Surety

-Amount of Bond 5% OF Total Cost to Complete as shown on the Cost Proposal Bid form Date of Bid
+Amount of Bond 5% OF Total Cost to Complete as shown on the Cost Prop posal Bid form Date of Bid

 Project

-KNOW ALL MEN BY THESE PRESENTS, That we, the PRINCIPAL, hereinafter "PROPOSER" and SURETY above named are held and firmly bound unto the South Carolina Department of Transportation, hereinafter called the Department, in the sum of the amount stated above, for the payment of which sum well and truly to be made, we bind ourselves, our heirs, executors, administrators, and successors, jointly and severally, firmly by these presents.
+KNOW ALL MEN BY THESE PRESENTS, That we, the PRINCIPAL, here ld and firmly bound unto the South Carolina Department of Transportation, hereinafter ove, for the payment of which sum well and truly to be made, we bind ourselves, our h d severally, firmly by these presents. er called the Department, in the sum of the amount stated

-The condition of this obligation is such as to operate as a guarantee that the PROPOSER will fully and promptly execute a contract and cause to be executed bonds acceptable to the Department, all as set forth in Request for Proposal (RFP) for the Project identified above and PROPOSER's Response to RFP, should the same be accepted, and that not longer than twenty (20) days after the receipt by the PROPOSER of Contract forms from the Department, Proposer will execute the form of Contract included in the RFP on the basis of the terms and conditions set forth in the RFP and PROPOSER'S Response to RFP together with and accompanied by a Performance and Indemnity bond conforming to bond forms located on the Design-Build website under "Standard Forms", in the total amount of said Contract's Contract Price (as defined therein),, and a Payment bond conforming to the bond forms located on the Design-Build website under "Standard Forms", in the amount of 100% of such Contract Price,, and that failure to perform shall be just and adequate cause for the annulment of the awards; and it is fully understood that in the event of the annulment of the award, the amount of this guarantee shall immediately be at the disposal of the Department, not as penalty, but as an agreed liquidated damage and as difficult to determine, agreed between the parties are reasonable under the circumstances existing as of the Proposal Due Date (as defined in the RFP) to compensate the Department for losses its will incur as a result of Proposer's failure to enter into the Contract.
+The condition of this obligation is such as to operate as a guarantee that the P d cause to be executed bonds acceptable to the Department, all as set forth in Request

+PROPOSER's Response to RFP, should the same be accepted, and that not longer than twenty (20) days after the receipt by the PROPOSER of Contract forms from the Department, Proposer will execute the form of Contract included in the RFP on the basis of the terms and conditions set forth in the RFP and PROPOSER'S Response to RFP together with and accompanied by a Performance and Indemnity bond conforming to bond forms located on the Design-Build website under "Standard Forms", in the total amount of said Contract's Contract Price (as defined therein),, and a Payment bond conforming to the bond forms located on the Design-Build website under "Standard Forms", in the amount of 100% of such Contract Price, , and that failure to perform shall be just and adequate cause for the annulment of the awards; and it is fully understood that in the event of the annulment of the award, the amount of this guarantee shall immediately be at the disposal of the Department, not as penalty, but as an agreed liquidated damage and as difficult to determine, agreed between the parties are reasonable under the circumstances existing as of the Proposal Due Date (as defined in the RFP) to compensate the Department for losses its will incur as a result of Proposer's failure to enter into the Contract.
 Should each and all of the foregoing conditions be fulfilled and Performance and Indemnity and Payment bonds, as set forth in the Proposal, be executed, bonds being satisfactory to the Department, this obligation shall be null and void; otherwise to remain in full force and effect.